DeryaOkulda2012/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 4: Design a Study Comparing the MechaCar to the Competition

 Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-For each statistical analysis, you’ll write a summary interpretation of the findings.
+For each statistical analysis, write a summary interpretation of the findings.

-- Statistical study on vehicle tailpipe emissions: MechaCar vs. competition
+- Statistical study comparing vehicle performance to vehicle emissions: MechaCar vs. competition

 What metric or metrics are you going to test?